 - Professional Information Logicians: Logicians that serve the needs of individuals to create and manage information, often for individual projects within a department, in contrast to business management.
 Examples include time management, resource management, documentation, analytical and collaborative tools.
-Word processors, spreadsheets, email and blog clients, personal information systems, individual and media editors can help with multi-information work tasks.
+Word processors, spreadsheets, email, Outlook and blog clients, personal information systems, individual and media editors can help with multi-information work tasks.

 - Simulation Logician: These are software that simulate other systems for research, training and even entertainment purposes.

 - Multimedia development software: These are software specially made to meet the needs of users who create multimedia or printed content for commercial or educational purposes.
 As HTML editors, digital animation, audio and video creator software and many others.